marain-dotnet/Marain.Instance/docs/adr/0007-azure-pipeline-security-model.md

     * This mitigates a 'dev' pipeline inadvertently changing an identity used in 'prod' (for example)
     * NOTE: This means that all AzureAD application identities *must* be created via the pipeline
 1. A pipeline will have its ability to make role assignment changes constrained to its target subscription
-    * If required, further auditing or a security policy could be implemented to catch 'unexpected' role assignment operations
+    * If required, further auditing or a security policy could be implemented to try and catch 'unexpected' role assignment operations
 1. All actions associated with a pipeline will be performed by a single identity, which provides a clear audit trail

+### Negative
+- Attempts to subvert the pipeline from within a feature branch would get no pull request oversight
+- A credential key-rotation policy on such identities would require the associated Azure DevOps service connection to be kept in-sync